MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 1. From the bottom of the eDiscovery window, select **Close**.

-1. Keep this browser tab open, as you will use it in the next task.
+1. Keep this browser tab open, as you'll use it in the next task.

 ### Task 2